 How to Fix a Smelly Dryer

 The whole purpose of a washer and dryer is to keep your clothes clean and fresh-smelling.
 So the last thing you expect from your washer and dryer is a musty smell.
 However, this is not an uncommon problem.
+Although rather frustrating, we’ve found that smelly dryers are common due to a lack of basic upkeep that we often forget to do.
 Here are some simple steps you can take to fix the problem.

 WARNING: If your dryer has a burning smell, you need to contact us right away!
 Stop using the dryer until we determine the source of the issue.
 This could be a serious problem and could potentially lead to a house fire.